yuichi-takeuchi/LaserDiodeStabilizer/README.md

 # LaserDiodeStabilizer
-C++ code for feedback voltage control of laser diode outputs with a microcomputer, STM32L152RE.
+C/C++ code for feedback voltage control of laser diode outputs with a microcomputer, STM32L152RE.
 Two AD channels of it recieve command and feedback voltages, and positive and negative correction voltages are the delivered via two DA channels.
 Information of a practical circuit  is available here (https://figshare.com/articles/LaserDiodeStabilizerCircuit/5419195).

 ## Getting Started